Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Proposed method

-where $\eta=(\frac{1}{\gamma_1m} +\gamma_2)(\eta_1(\varepsilon)+\eta_2(\varepsilon)) $. \end{theorem} The proof is available in Appendix~\ref{apsec:proof42}.
 The theorem provides a generalization bound on the model learned as the minimizer of \eqref{eq:l_pac} with data-dependent priors.
-This bound contains two parts, the PAC-Bayes loss $L_{PAC}$ and two correction terms.
-Notably, these correction terms were absent in the traditional PAC-Bayes bound with fixed priors.
-Given that $(\hat{\h},\hat{\gamma},\hat{\sigmal}, \hat{\lambdal})$ minimizes $L_{PAC}$, evaluating $L_{PAC}$ at its own minimizer guarantees the first term as small as it can be.
-If the correction terms are negligible, then this PAC-Bayes bound remains low.
-Suppose we choose a small $\varepsilon$, then the first correction term $\eta$ would be small provided $\eta_1$ and $\eta_2$ increase with a sensible rate.
-Regarding the second correction term, the standard information-theoretical argument implies $\log(n(\varepsilon))$ grows linearly with the dimension $k$ of $\Lambda$.
-Therefore, if $k$ remains small relative to the dataset size $m$, the second correction component will also stay minimal.
-In the next section, we will explicitly calculate the last two correction terms when the prior and posterior are both Gaussian.
+This bound contains the PAC-Bayes loss $L_{PAC}$ along with an additional correction term $\eta$, which is notably absent in the traditional PAC-Bayes bound with fixed priors.
+Given that $(\hat{\mathbf{w}},\hat{\gamma},\hat{\lambdal})$ minimizes $L_{PAC}(\cdot,\cdot,\cdot,\delta)$, evaluating $L_{PAC}$ at its own minimizer ensures that the first term is small.
+If the correction term is also small, then the test error remains low.
+In the next section, we will delve deeper into the condition for this term to be small.
+Intuitively, selecting a small $\varepsilon$ helps to maintain low values for the first three terms in $\eta$.
+Although a smaller $\varepsilon$ increases the $n(\varepsilon)$ in the last term, this increase is moderated because it is inside the logarithm and divided by the size of the dataset.